 Axia's new flagship console delivers trusted AoIP technology, cosmic design, stellar sound, and limitless production possibilities.

-Axia's new flagship console draws upon the Telos Alliance’s history as the inventor of AoIP for broadcast, with more than 9,700 AoIP consoles and 100,000 connected devices on-air worldwide.
-Axia has channeled that experience into this console, consolidating its native AoIP architecture and refining it for the ultimate user experience with limitless production possibilities for radio and specialized TV applications.
+The Telos Alliance®—global leader in broadcast audio for the past 34 years and trusted by the biggest names in the industry—introduced today the Axia® Quasar 6th-generation AoIP console at IBC 2019 at the RAI Amsterdam, 13–17 September, stand #8.D47.
+Axia's new flagship console draws upon the Telos Alliance’s rich history as the inventor of AoIP for broadcast, with more than 9,700 AoIP consoles and more than 100,000 connected devices on-air worldwide.
+Axia has channeled all that experience into this console, consolidating its native AoIP architecture and refining it for the ultimate user experience with limitless production possibilities for radio and specialized TV applications.

 Sleek, Ergonomic Design